tnonas/terraform-juniper-mist-srx-sdwan/modules/srx_hub_and_spoke/README.md

 # Hub and spoke SD-WAN with Juniper SRX managed with Juniper Mist
 ## Description

-The module provides a way for streamlined deployment of a model SD-WAN hub and spoke environment based on Juniper SRX managed by Juniper Mist.
+The module allows for rapid deployment of SD-WAN hub and spoke environment based on Juniper SRX managed by Juniper Mist.
+Branch EX switches can also be included in the deployment.
 Example topology is provided below.

 ![The topology is available in the GitHub repository here: https://github.com/tnonas/terraform-juniper-mist-srx-sdwan/blob/main/modules/srx_hub_and_spoke/README.md](docs/topology.png)